Skip to main content

 4. How your data is stored and who can access it

-Your data is isolated in the database by your user identifier.
+Your data is isolated by your internal user identifier.
 Every query that touches your records is scoped to your account in code.
 No other signed-in user can read your milestones or applications.

 Access to the production database is limited to the project maintainers.
-We do not sell, rent, share, or otherwise disclose your personal information to any third party for commercial purposes.
+We do not sell, rent, share, or otherwise disclose your data to any third party for commercial purposes.

 5. The community tracker and sheet writeback